As economic worries become yet worse and more frightening, what could be a better Recession-Proof Recipe this week than a soothing cup of chowder?

 - Add onion and cook an additional 10 minutes, keeping the bacon/ham and onion moving to prevent uneven cooking.

 - As the onion begins to look translucent, add the diced potato, corn kernels and diced apple pieces.
 Cook 10 minutes before pouring in the stock and milk.

 - Simmer 20-30 minutes, or until potatoes are tender.
 Season to taste with the salt and black or cayenne pepper.
 Garnish with chopped parsley, if desired.

 If you like a thick chowder, purée about 1 cup of the soup in a blender or food processor before stirring it back into the pot, or simply use a stick blender to crush some of the potato and apple pieces.

 And if you’re not a bacon person, just skip it entirely and use a little olive oil to cook down the onions.
 You could also dice a red pepper in place of the apples.
 See?
 Versatile.
 Easy.
 Tasty.

 Serve up a cup alongside a crisp green salad and a crust of bread.
-And it goes down easy with the last of the summer ales and lagers they're clearing off the grocery store shelves right now.
+And it goes down easy with the last of the summer ales and lagers that the grocery stores are clearing off the shelves right now.

 So try not to think about the banking crisis.
 Enjoy your soup.
 And think about all the lovely, thrifty lunches you’ll pack for yourself this week.